What’s the Best Oral Care Routine for Kids?

 Children should visit a pediatric dentist twice per year, or once every six months.
 A checkup and cleaning can help support the great work they’ve done by following their oral care routine and also help to remove any stubborn plaque or tartar that they were not able to clear on their own.

-At Where Smiles Grow, we are committed to providing the best pediatric dental experience to children throughout the New York Capital Region.
+At Where Smiles Grow, our kids dentist are committed to providing the best pediatric dental experience to children throughout the New York Capital Region.
 To schedule an appointment at our Latham, Delmar, or Schodack offices, click here.